sabeydeedaya/docs/src/pages/organic-search/spotlight.md

     [branchUniversalObject addMetadataKey:@"property1" value:@"blue"];
     [branchUniversalObject addMetadataKey:@"property2" value:@"red"];

-    // important to set this flag to YES branchUniversalObject.publiclyIndex = YES;
+    // Set this to true if you'd like the content to be publicly searchable through Google and Apple search: branchUniversalObject.publiclyIndex = YES;

-    branchUniversalObject.locallyIndex = YES;
+    // Important!
+Set this flag to true for local spotlight indexing: branchUniversalObject.locallyIndex = YES;

+...

+    // Next, register the content view, perhaps in your `viewDidAppear` method:
+    [branchUniversalObject registerView];
     ```

 This will create the appropriate NSUserActivity and tell Apple that a view occurred, adding it to the local Spotlight index if not already present in addition to increasing it's ranking in the global index.
 To read more about this, check out [this blog post](https://blog.branch.io/ios-10-spotlight-app-discovery-nsuseractivity-and-search-relevancy).